-The graduate program in environmental engineering focuses on the fundamental and applied understanding of the processes that govern natural and engineered systems.
-The program includes over 20 faculty members and covers topics that include drinking water, wastewater and water reuse treatment; ecosystem processes; fate and transport of organic contaminants; alternative energy; air quality; sustainability; and environmental engineering for developing communities.
+The Environmental Engineering Graduate Program focuses on fundamental and applied understanding of the processes that govern our natural and engineered environmental systems.
+The program of over 35 research and instructional faculty members and about 70 graduate students covers topics ranging from drinking and wastewater treatment, water re-use, ecosystem processes, fate and transport of contaminants, alternative energy, air quality, sustainability and global engineering.

 For more information, visit the Environmental Engineering Program website.